Effects of general elections on Real Estate

 As with all emerging markets, Kenya’s upcoming election is pertinent given the accompanying political risk that might arise after the election.
 The country is a relatively young democracy in contrast to its Western counterparts.
 Despite this, Kenya is among the most stable democratic countries in sub-Saharan Africa and has become a model for African democracy.
 It is for this reason that the Kenyan election cycle is relevant to investors, both domestic and foreign, given the implications of the elections.

 Elections, especially in emerging markets, present an existential dilemma for foreign investors.
-This is due to the high returns that real estate has in such countries which might be offset by-elections.
-As such, it becomes crucial to factor in political risk associated with elections when investing in emerging markets.
+This is due to the high returns that real estate has in such countries which might be offset by elections.
+As such, it becomes crucial to factor in the political risk associated with elections when investing in emerging markets.
 Investors should anticipate and plan their real estate investment with this in mind.